aliabbas299792/network_server/README.md

 ==2225418==ABORTING
 ```
 - fix LRU cache, enable it by going to http_send_file.cpp:81
+  - appears to be issue with unlocking items, and potentially a memory leak
+- fix freeing task IDs, since can only seem to avoid errors by not enabling freeing them
 - add in TLS support
 - The network server should be able to load in the `event_manager` library dynamically, instantiate it, start it, and replace an older version with a newer version.
 - Similarly the application stuff should be able to do the same for the `network_server`.